 Additionally, employees are entitled to up to 5 working days of professional development leave per year, to be approved at the discretion of management and the business needs.
 The exact number of days depends on the length of employment (calculated from the first day of the employment contract).
 The unused Professional Development days do not roll into the next calendar year; they are forfeited if not used.
 Employees in their notice period are no longer entitled to use the additional days off.

-Professional Development Allowance Reimbursement and Leave as per Length of Employment
+Professional Development Allowance